bazurbat/jagen/doc/Manual.md

 ### Introduction

-Jagen is a tool which eases development of multiple interdependent software packages.
-It abstracts peculiarities of individual packages build systems and provides means to manage them as a whole.

 A workflow is organized around "projects" which are composed from several layers.
 Each layer can contribute rule definitions and environment variables to the project.
 These definitions are evaluated to generate meta build system